patricklam/se-retrospective/curriculum.md

 discussed below.
 The SE capstone project spans three semesters.

 We have removed a number of the original Software Engineering courses, in particular Software Project Management.
+We removed Software Project Management because its content didn't align with student experience during workterms, which was generally much more agile.
+I believe the plan was to incorporate project management concepts into the FYDP, but I don't know what really happened in the longer term.

+% todo ^^^, I think also integrate with other discussions on agile

 % get some context from previous directors here, this predates me.
 The course was taught in 2008.

-% I think SE 457 doesn't exist anymore because the instructor retired.
+% I think CS 457 doesn't exist anymore because the instructor retired.

 We have changed the order of the three-course sequence to start in the first term of third year and with testing, progressing to design and